ibm-cloud-docs/vpc/nlb-about.md

 You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port does not need to be the same as the front-end listener port.

-Ports `56500 - 56520` cannot be used as front-end listener ports.
-These are reserved for load balancer management purposes.
-{: important}

 ## VPC representation of a network load balancer
 {: #vpc-nlb-representation}